cal-itp/data-infra/kubernetes/README.md

 A [glossary](#Glossary) exists at the end of this document.

+## GitOps

+The workflows described above also define their triggers.
+In general, developer workflows should follow these steps.

+1. Check out a feature branch
+2. Put up a PR for that feature branch, targeting `main`
+   - `preview-kubernetes` will run and add a comment showing the diff of changes that will affect the production Kubernetes cluster
+3. Merge the PR
+   - `deploy-kubernetes` will run and deploy to `prod` this time

 ## Cluster Administration

 We do not currently use Terraform to manage our cluster, nodepools, etc. and major changes to the cluster are unlikely to be necessary, but we do have some bash scripts that can help with tasks such as creating new node pools or creating a test cluster.